Tag: family history

 Durfee Connection Maternal Side

 Ruth’s Banana Bread fills my home with memories of my maternal grandmother as it bakes.
-As a child, this was a childhood summer treat with Lipton iced tea, sitting by the lilac bush in the squeaky metal chair.
-I was not allowed to drink tea, per the Mormon faith (sorry grandma, the secret is out).
-Sipping the tea felt sophisticated with the earthy woody flavors.
+As a child, this was a summer treat, paired with Lipton iced tea, sitting by the lilac bush in a squeaky metal chair.
+I was not allowed to drink tea, per the Mormon faith (sorry, Grandma, the secret is out).
+Sipping the tea felt sophisticated with the earthy, woody flavors.
 This leads me to believe it is why my tea choices are green or Earl Grey.
 I love steeping my tea in my Rae Dunn mug from my daughter.
 Ruth’s Banana Bread wasn’t just a recipe but a quiet act of rebellion, a bond, and a moment out of time, being an adult with my grandmother.

 Ruth Ilene Wake